pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 Two of the new tables (the Logs) could be very large, requiring more disk space - each containing every resource we're indexing into Solr.
 However, we think they're necessary to meet our performance and reliability goals.

 We're relying on Figgy having a single database we can harvest from.
 If Figgy's database architecture or schema change, we'll have to change our code.

+If the proposed concurrency method of batching and parallelization becomes a bottleneck, we can switch to a model where we use multiple consumers on each log, partitioned on the record ID or some portion or format thereof.